 In the perfect world, you would get all the vitamins, minerals, and essential nutrients from a healthy lifestyle and a balanced diet.
 For Mothers, your life is full of activities and you may not always have time to maintain a balanced and well-rounded diet.

-Whether the baby is breastfed or formula feed, all Mothers need to eat a healthy and balanced diet.
-The postnatal period represent a special time in a woman's life, when your vitamin needs are more specific.
+Whether the baby is breastfed or formula feed, all mothers need to eat a healthy and balanced diet.
+The postnatal period represents a special time in a woman's life when your vitamin needs are more specific.
 Taking the right vitamins and minerals can keep you at the top of your game, as you need to take care of yourself, to be able to take care of others.

 Why do we need Vitamins?

 Your body performs innumerable tasks every day to keep you alive and healthy.
 It's constantly busy maintaining bone strength, ensuring that your immune system is functioning well, and repairing cellular damage.
 To complete all this work your body needs a daily supply of essential vitamins and minerals.

 During your so-called “childbearing years”, you will have monthly hormonal fluctuations caused by your menstrual cycle that can affect every part of your body.
 These changes can even cause greater demand for certain vitamins and minerals - like protein, folic acid, and fish oil.

 Pregnancy and breastfeeding often lead to big changes in your body that require additional vitamins.
 Your body can produce some vitamins and minerals, but you need to get the majority from your diet — which can include supplemental intake.

 What Vitamins for new mothers need?

 Vitamin D - There is an increased demand for Vitamin D during pregnancy and breastfeeding, and Vitamin D insufficiency can be common during pregnancy.